christianmolnar/mypersonalassistant/shared/areas/ManagerConnect/copilot_area_docs/main.md

 - Examples for Core Priority impact feedback
 - Examples for D&I Core Priority feedback
 - Examples for Security Core Priority feedback
-- Examples for Growth Mindset feedback
+- Examples for Reflect on a Challenge or Setback feedback
 - Examples for Future Priorities feedback
 - Examples for handling "Lower impact than expected" situations